In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money.

 But the thread wasn’t just relevant to big, global publishers trying to build their digital brands.
 The main point – that publishing is in a golden age with lots of money to be made with a little creativity – is as relevant to small publishing operations and blogs as it is to the New York Times.

-Here’s my revised version of David Plotz’s 76 Ways To Make Money in Digital Media that anyone with a simple website can implement.
+Here’s my revised version of David Plotz’s 76 Ways To Make Money in Digital Media that anyone with a simple website, blog, or online magazine can implement.

 I’ve edited it down to 64 ways by merging similar methods and removing ways that are limited to giant publishing brands.